Lithodora Growth and Care Guide

 That being said, we are rooting for the new varieties.
 The Tidepool Sky Blue and Tidepool Light Blue new cultivars have gorgeous new blue colors along with the stalwart evergreen foliage of the Lithodora.
 Speaking of gorgeous, the new Blue Star (blue flowers outlined in white) and new White Star (white flowers outlined in blue) varieties may, once proven, begin a more popular era for Lithodora.
 Finally, both the Alba and Gold ‘N Sapphires varieties are great varieties that are worth mentioning.

-How to Grow & Care for Lithodora
+How to Grow and Care for Lithodora

 Planting Lithodora